Akettle44/sgm_ed/README.md

 # sgm_ed
-Edge detection using opencv and squared gradient magnitude (SGM).
-SGM was acquired using x sobel mask and y sobel mask.
+Edge detection using the squared gradient magnitude (SGM).
+SGM was acquired using an x sobel mask and a y sobel mask.

 ### Running
 ```